-The Statute of Limitations (Time Limit) For Bringing a Personal Injury Claim in Texas
+The Statute of Limitations (Time Limit) For Bringing a Personal Injury Lawsuit in Texas

-If you have been injured due to the negligence of another person, you may have a valid claim against them for damages, but the amount of time you have to file is incredibly limited.
-If you do not file a claim against the responsible party within the limited time, the court will bar you from ever filing a claim for your injuries.
+If you have been injured due to the negligence of another person, you may have a valid claim against them for your losses (damages), but the amount of time you have to file a claim or lawsuit is incredibly limited.
+If you do not file a claim against the responsible party within the allotted time, the court will bar you from ever filing a lawsuit related to this incident.
 This means that the negligent person who hurt you goes completely unpunished and you will be forced to suffer without any assistance.

 Why Does the Statute of Limitations Exist?

 The statute of limitations creates a specific amount of time in which you are legally capable of filing a claim.
 But why do we even have a time limit?
 One reason why the courts have imposed a time limit for filing a claim is based on efficiency.
 The courts understand that lawsuits can frequently disrupt the lives of everyone involved.
 If you are injured, the court expects you to bring your claim within a reasonable amount of time.